weapons-and-armor

 Rise of Ironworking in the Eastern Mediterranean

 The shift from bronze to iron began around 1200 BCE, at the end of the Late Bronze Age collapse, but the transition for Greek hoplites accelerated in the 8th and 7th centuries BCE.
 Ironworking was not a Greek invention; it spread from the Hittite region through the Levant and Cyprus.
 Initially, early iron was inferior to bronze—it was soft, prone to rust, and required far higher temperatures for smelting.
 However, as smiths learned to carburize iron (creating steel) and to quench and temper it, the quality of iron weapons and armor rapidly improved.
+The bloomery process produced a spongy mass of iron mixed with slag (bloom), which had to be repeatedly hammered to create wrought iron.
+The true breakthrough was the deliberate carburization of this iron, creating a hardened steel surface far superior to bronze for stopping a blade.

 Availability and Cost Advantages

 Iron ore is far more abundant than copper or tin.
 Throughout Greece and the Aegean, local iron deposits could be exploited without long‑distance trade.
 This dramatically reduced the raw material cost of armor.
-While a bronze cuirass might require rare imported tin, an iron cuirass could be forged from ore mined in Laconia, Euboea, or the Cyclades.
+While a bronze cuirass required rare imported tin, an iron cuirass could be forged from ore mined in Laconia, Euboea, or the Cyclades.
 The lower cost democratized hoplite service, enabling thousands of moderately wealthy farmers and craftsmen to equip themselves.
 By the 5th century BCE, many Greek city‑states required citizens to provide their own armor, and the affordability of iron made that requirement feasible for a much larger segment of the population.

 Types of Iron Armor